minetest-mods/real_g/README.md

 # real_g

-Minetest mod for real-world gravity
+Minetest mod that creates an imatation of real-world gravity.